appserver-io/appserver/_docs_1_1/webserver.md

 - *M* : Stands for map.
 Using this flag, you can specify an external source (have a look at the Injector classes of the Webserver project) of a target map.
     With `M=<MY_BACKREFERENCE>` you specify what the map's index has to match to.
 This matching is done **only** if the rewrite condition matches and will behave like another condition.

+- *NC* : Stands for "no case".
+The given condition will be checked in a case insensitive manner

 ## VirtualHost Examples